 PRESSURE ON OAS, WEST

-Paris-based press freedom group Reporters Without Borders slammed the media shutdown.
+Paris-based press freedom group Reporters Without Borders criticized the media shutdown.

 "The suspension or closure of local and international broadcast media indicates that the coup leaders want to hide what is happening," the group said in a statement.

-"The Organization of American States and the international community must insist that this news blackout is lifted," it said.
+"The Organization of American States and the international community must insist that this news blackout is lifted."